-To link to this resource use: https://libraries.indiana.edu/resources/miami
+To link to this database use: https://libraries.indiana.edu/databases/miami

 Access to Miami’s oldest surviving newspaper, providing a record of daily life in South Florida.